jwoehr/qisjob/README.md

                         simulator.
   -b BACKEND, --backend BACKEND
-                        Use specified IBMQ backend --statevector_gpu     With -a use gpu statevector simulator instead of cpu statevector simulator --qasm_simulator      With -a or --qcgpu use qasm simulator instead of statevector simulator --unitary_simulator   With -a use unitary simulator instead of statevector simulator
+                        Use specified IBMQ backend --qasm_simulator      With -a or --qcgpu use qasm simulator instead of statevector simulator --unitary_simulator   With -a use unitary simulator instead of statevector simulator
+  --statevector_gpu     With -a and --qasm_simulator use gpu statevector
+                        simulator
+  --unitary_gpu         With -a and --qasm_simulator use gpu unitary simulator --density_matrix_gpu  With -a and --qasm_simulator use gpu density matrix
+                        simulator
   --qisjob_version      Announce QisJob version --api_provider API_PROVIDER